John Ericsson (1803–1889)

-He eventually won a contract to build the US Navy’s first screw steamer, USS Princeton, which incorporated many other mechanical innovations, including a rotating gun mount.
-Though the Princeton was in many ways a technological success, Ericsson’s relationship with the Navy soured; perhaps this was because during a demonstration cruise in on February 28, 1844, one of the ship’s guns exploded, killing six people, including the Secretary of State, the Secretary of the Navy, the Navy’s chief constructor, a Belgian diplomat, and President John Tyler’s enslaved African valet and the father of his fiancée, and narrowly avoided killing the president himself.
+He eventually won a contract to build the US Navy’s first screw steamer, USS Princeton, which incorporated many other mechanical innovations.
+Though the Princeton was in many ways a technological success, Ericsson’s relationship with the Navy soured; perhaps this was because during a demonstration cruise in on February 28, 1844, one of the ship’s guns exploded, killing six people, including the Secretary of State, the Secretary of the Navy, the Navy’s chief constructor, a Belgian diplomat, President John Tyler’s enslaved African valet, and the father of the presindet’s fiancée, and narrowly avoided killing the president himself.

 But Ericsson is best known for his game-changing design, the USS Monitor, completed in 1862, which brought him into direct contact with the Brooklyn Navy Yard.
 Ericsson had proposed all-iron ship designs before the Civil War, but they were met with little enthusiasm.
 However, when word reached Washington that the Confederates were constructing an invulnerable iron-sided ram, building iron ships became an urgent project.
 Ericsson initially ignored the Navy’s pleas, but he was finally convinced to submit a proposal, and it was accepted personally by President Lincoln, who overruled skeptical Navy brass.
 His design was essentially a raft, drawing just eight feet of water, and rising less than two feet above the water, with a rotating armored turret mounted on top, carrying just two guns.
 Since the Navy worried about the unconventional design, Ericsson and his partners were given a contract that obligated them to refund all of the money for the ship if it did not perform up to specifications, which Ericsson agreed to, having full faith in his design.